MyraMyraOTW/Oshoth/Firearms.md

 ### Longrange Synergistic Optimism Enhancer
-A high powered magical rifle loaded through an exceptionally smooth breech mechanism, known for eschewing optimism in the BlackHull workers with the uncanny noise it produces upon firing.
+A high powered magical rifle with a large sighting mechanism loaded through an exceptionally smooth breech mechanism.
+Known for eschewing optimism in the BlackHull workers with the uncanny noise it produces upon firing.
 Some say it sounds like a screaming banshee.

 #### Stats